ernest-bruce/human-internet/readme.md

 ## identity, privacy, and security problems
 the internet was designed and implemented to provide fast and reliable communication between computers
 · it, however, was not designed to manage identity, privacy, and security effectively
-· some companies have built successful businesses on the internet
+· despite this some companies have built successful businesses on the internet
 · but they exhibit shortcomings when it comes to protecting personal·information
 · in particular, they do not provide adequate protection to their computing systems, which facilitates the unauthorized access, modification, capture, or destruction of personal·information by bad actors